publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ## Evaluation questions

-This is a list of questions to ask the current owners of potential codebases to help us better understand their codebase before the Assess phase.
+This is a list of questions for current owners of potential codebases to help us better understand their codebase before the [Assess phase](https://about.publiccode.net/activities/codebase-stewardship/lifecycle.html).

 ### Business case